MeteoraAg/damm-v2-sdk/docs.md

   positionNft: PublicKey;        // The mint for the initial position NFT
   tokenAMint: PublicKey;         // The mint address for token A
   tokenBMint: PublicKey;         // The mint address for token B
-  activationPoint: BN;           // The slot or timestamp for activation
+  activationPoint: BN | null;           // The slot or timestamp for activation
   tokenAAmount: BN;              // Initial amount of token A to deposit
   tokenBAmount: BN;              // Initial amount of token B to deposit
   initSqrtPrice: BN;             // Initial sqrt price in Q64 format